an3urysm/live-share/docs/collab-session.md

-# Collaboration Session How-tos
+# Collaboration session how-tos

 In this article, we'll run you through series of detailed how-tos that will help you work with collaboration sessions in Visual Studio Live Share.
 Information on concepts or installing Visual Studio Live Share can be [found in the overview](getting-started.md).

-If you're looking for an abridged version, check out the [share](quick-start-share.md) and [join](quick-start-join.md) quick starts.
+If you're looking for an abridged version, check out the [share](quick-start-share.md) and [join](quick-start-join.md) quickstarts.

 ## Sign into Visual Studio Live Share